joelleoqiyi/Plans2020/README.md

 # Plans2020
-If life is hard, why not make it harder!
+If life is hard, why not make it harder!!